 United States Steel (X) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the steel maker had lost 0.27% over the past month.
-This has lagged the Basic Materials sector's gain of 4.83% and the S&P 500's gain of 0.15% in that time.
+Heading into today, shares of the steel maker had gained 3.83% over the past month, outpacing the Basic Materials sector's loss of 2.29% and the S&P 500's loss of 0.12% in that time.

-Investors will be hoping for strength from X as it approaches its next earnings release.
-On that day, X is projected to report earnings of $2.32 per share, which would represent year-over-year growth of 186.89%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.86 billion, up 132.55% from the year-ago period.
+Wall Street will be looking for positivity from X as it approaches its next earnings report date.
+In that report, analysts expect X to post earnings of $2.32 per share.
+This would mark year-over-year growth of 186.89%.
+Meanwhile, our latest consensus estimate is calling for revenue of $4.86 billion, up 132.55% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $7.20 per share and revenue of $16.68 billion, which would represent changes of +254.18% and +71.21%, respectively, from the prior year.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 24.97% higher within the past month.
-X is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 5.04% higher.
+X is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note X's current valuation metrics, including its Forward P/E ratio of 3.6.
-For comparison, its industry has an average Forward P/E of 7.23, which means X is trading at a discount to the group.
+Investors should also note X's current valuation metrics, including its Forward P/E ratio of 3.8.
+Its industry sports an average Forward P/E of 7.38, so we one might conclude that X is trading at a discount comparatively.

-Also, we should mention that X has a PEG ratio of 0.45.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Steel - Producers was holding an average PEG ratio of 0.55 at yesterday's closing price.
+Investors should also note that X has a PEG ratio of 0.48 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Steel - Producers stocks are, on average, holding a PEG ratio of 0.53 based on yesterday's closing prices.

 Click to get this free report